Skip to main content

 Loans — Mortgage, Auto Loan, Student Loan, HELOC, or Other.

-• Fields: Account name, Balance, Owner, Payment Amount, Payment Frequency, Interest Rate, Institution
+• Fields: Account name, Balance, Owner, Payment Amount, Payment Frequency (Monthly, Quarterly, or Annually), Interest Rate, Institution, Notes

 • Mortgages and HELOCs can be linked to a property asset so the loan and property stay connected